GKPr0/Platform_Java/Lecture2/README.md

 4. Describe ZGC collector
 5. Compare G1 vs ZGC
 6. Describe bytecode (groups, prefix/suffix, operand types)
+   - Groups indicatas the parts of the bytecode that are related.
+At he beginign of the group there is a description of the group containing the max stack size, number of locals and number of arguments
+   - Preffix indicates types of the variable on which will be the operation performed. iload -> integer, aload -> object reference, etc.
+   - Suffix indicates index of local variable. aload_0 means load the first local variable in case of non static method it is this.
+   - Oprarand types:
+      - i -> integer
+      - l -> long
+      - f -> float
+      - d -> double
+      - s -> short
+      - b -> byte
+      - c -> char
+      - a -> object reference
 7. How is bytecode generated and how can be viewed
+   - Is generated using Java compiler (javac) -> *.class files
+   - Can be viewed using javap
 8. Describe operand stack and local variables array
+   - Operand stack descripes how the various individual bytecode operations get their input, and how they provide their output.
+For example to use iadd we firstly need to push 2 integers to the stack
+   - Local varialbes array are consider as a reference type objects and to work with them we use xaload, xastora, etc. Where x is the any operand type.
 9. Describe how does bytecode interpretation works in runtime
+   - Classloader loads a *.class files that contains the bytecode and creates a class object
+   - Class object is used to create an instance of the class
+   - Then it works like descriped below
 10. What is JIT compilation, how does it work
+   - The Just-In-Time (JIT) compiler is a component of the Java™ Runtime Environment that improves the performance of Java applications at run time.

+   - Java programs consists of classes, which contain platform-neutral bytecodes that can be interpreted by a JVM on many different computer architectures.
+At run time, the JVM loads the class files, determines the semantics of each individual bytecode, and performs the appropriate computation.
+The additional processor and memory usage during interpretation means that a Java application performs more slowly than a native application.
+The JIT compiler helps improve the performance of Java programs by compiling bytecodes into native machine code at run time.

+   - The JIT compiler is enabled by default, and is activated when a Java method is called.
+The JIT compiler compiles the bytecodes of that method into native machine code, compiling it "just in time" to run.
+When a method has been compiled, the JVM calls the compiled code of that method directly instead of interpreting it.
+Theoretically, if compilation did not require processor time and memory usage, compiling every method could allow the speed of the Java program to approach that of a native application.

+   - JIT compilation does require processor time and memory usage.
+When the JVM first starts up, thousands of methods are called.
+Compiling all of these methods can significantly affect startup time, even if the program eventually achieves very good peak performance.

+   - In practice, methods are not compiled the first time they are called.
+For each method, the JVM maintains a call count, which is incremented every time the method is called.
+The JVM interprets a method until its call count exceeds a JIT compilation threshold.
+Therefore, often-used methods are compiled soon after the JVM has started, and less-used methods are compiled much later, or not at all.
+The JIT compilation threshold helps the JVM start quickly and still have improved performance.
+The threshold has been carefully selected to obtain an optimal balance between startup times and long term performance.

+   - After a method is compiled, its call count is reset to zero and subsequent calls to the method continue to increment its count.
+When the call count of a method reaches a JIT recompilation threshold, the JIT compiler compiles it a second time, applying a larger selection of optimizations than on the previous compilation.
+This process is repeated until the maximum optimization level is reached.
+The busiest methods of a Java program are always optimized most aggressively, maximizing the performance benefits of using the JIT compiler.
+The JIT compiler can also measure operational data at run time, and use that data to improve the quality of further recompilations.